 The Australian Prime Minister Scott Morrison recently made a plea on national television on the 8 Jan 2020 during a visit to Kangaroo Island – “Australia is open, Australia is still a wonderful place to come and bring your family and enjoy your holidays.”

 Yes, Australia will always be one of my fave travel destinations and in two months time, I will be embarking on an epic exploration trip to Melbourne for the Great Ocean Road.
 Do subscribe to my page for trips updates.
-For my other adventures to Australia, please feel free to click here.
+For my other adventures in Australia, please feel free to click here.